SeisComP/main/apps/python/descriptions/scdbstrip.rst

 configurable time span.
 The time comparison considers the object time, not the time of their creation.

-This clean-up procedure is based on
+The parameters which scdbstrip removes are

-* Events, event parameters,
+* Event parameters including events, origins, magnitudes, amplitudes, arrivals, picks, focal mechanisms, moment tensors
-* waveform quality control, QC, parameters.
+* Waveform quality control (QC) parameters.

 scdbstrip will remove all events with an origin time and QC parameters older or younger than specified.
 Default is 'older'.
 It will also remove all associated